 As a result, he reduced his adrenaline levels and began to feel more positive.
 In the subsequent sessions, he learnt a presentation posture to ensure he remained calm and confident when presenting and learnt the SAS structure so he knew exactly what to say and didn’t need to hold any notes.

-In the final session, he got to practise with his mentor and get honest, supportive feedback on some easy wins to be even more confident in his body language and voice so he remained calm, confident and ready for anything.
+In the final session, he got to practise with his mentor and get honest, supportive feedback on some easy wins.
+This helped him to be even more confident in his body language and voice which helped him to remain calm, confident and ready for anything.